stephbruno/Power-BI-Accessibility-Checker/README.md

 4. Copy the [.mez file]([https://github.com/kerski/powerquery-connector-pbi-rest-api-commercial/releases/download/v.1.2.0-beta/powerquery-connector-pbi-rest-api-commercial.mez](https://github.com/kerski/powerquery-connector-pbi-rest-api-gcc/releases/latest)) to your folder "Documents\Power BI Desktop\Custom Connectors".
 If the folder does not exist, create it first.

 5. Download the latest release of Power BI Accessibility Checker - Service (GCC).pbit
-    - Locate the latest release of the template file named `Power BI Accessibility Checker - Service.pbit` [at this link](https://github.com/stephbruno/Power-BI-Accessibility-Checker/releases).
+    - Locate the latest release of the template file named `Power BI Accessibility Checker - Service (GCC).pbit` [at this link](https://github.com/stephbruno/Power-BI-Accessibility-Checker/releases).
     - Click on the download link to save the file to your local machine.

 6. Open the template file